How to Manage Hypertension With Yoga: Proven Strategies for Better Health

 There are many reasons as to why one has high blood pressure.
 Stress is one.
 When one is stressed, their heart beats faster, and so the blood vessels contract.
 Also, adverse lifestyle choices such as smoking, drinking, and drug abuse can be harmful.
 If you don’t exercise and are overweight, then you could be heading towards hypertension.

-Many ask how to manage hyper-tension with yoga or exercise!
+Many ask how to manage hypertension with yoga or exercise!
 The very first thing that comes to mind is yoga!
 There are many poses that can help in treating this condition.
-So, which asanas are practiced for preventing hypertension?
-There are many asanas, and yoga for hyper-tension is the best way to go.
+So, which asanas are practised for preventing hypertension?
+There are many asanas, and yoga for hypertension is the best way to go.

 7 Yoga Poses That Help Deal With Hypertension